Supplies You Will Need In A Weather Emergency Or Power Outage

-The weather reports weren’t looking good and now the storm is about to hit.
+The weather reports aren’t looking good and now the storm is about to hit.
 The wind is howling, the rain is pouring, or the snow is piling.
 You’re nestled safely at home when the power goes out, the toilets won’t flush, and you’re cut off from the rest of the world.

 Think of the things you'll still want to eat after emergency passes.
 Some examples: